BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

 ## 1  13  13
 ```

 This is the first step of the least cost path.
-Now, there are two alternative new steps to consider:
+From here, there are two candidate steps:

   - *one column left*: `[row, col - 1]`.
   - *one row up*: `[row - 1, col]`.